Badri Patarkatsishvili: Death

 Patarkatsishvili, aged 52, collapsed at Downside Manor, his mansion in Leatherhead, Surrey, England on February 12, 2008, at 10.45 pm.
 Ambulance crew members tried unsuccessfully to resuscitate him and he was pronounced dead at 10.52 pm.
 As in any other case of unexpected death, Surrey police treated the case as "suspicious" and launched an official investigation.

-The businessman spent his last day in the City of London office of international law firm Debevoise and Plimpton, meeting his business partner Boris Berezovsky, his spokesperson Tim Bell and his lawyers Lord Goldsmith KC and Richard Gibbon, as well as fellow exiles, the Russians Nikolai Glushkov and Yuli Dubov From the City he left for Down Street, Mayfair, to visit Berezovsky's office, and at 7.00 pm was returned to Leatherhead with his Maybach.
+The businessman spent his last day in the City of London office of international law firm Debevoise and Plimpton, meeting his business partner Boris Berezovsky, his spokesperson Tim Bell and his lawyers Lord Goldsmith KC and Richard Gibbon, as well as fellow exiles, the Russians Nikolai Glushkov and Yuli Dubov From the City he left for Down Street, Mayfair, to visit Berezovsky's office, and at 7pm returned to Leatherhead in his Maybach.
 Shortly after dining, Patarkatsishvili told his family he felt unwell and went upstairs to his bedroom where he was found unconscious after a heart attack.

 Preliminary reports indicated a heart attack as the cause of death.
 According to the first post-mortem tests, the death of Patarkatsishvili appeared to have been from natural cardiac-related causes.
 According to the pathologist Ashley Fegan-Earl, he could identify a "severity that could have resulted in a sudden and unexplained collapse and death at any time."
 He also concluded that chest pain that Patarkatsishvili had had and a sudden collapse "were consistent with death due to coronary heart diseases."
 Patarkatsishvili's father, Shalva Patarkatsishvili, also died of a heart attack at an early age of 48.
 The businessman had no history of illness but was reported to have led an unhealthy lifestyle, smoking excessively and taking no exercise.

 According to Tim Bell, "he [Patarkatsishvili] always looked 10 years older than he was."
 However, theories of a possible assassination were considered seriously by some. "[A] number of compounds known to be used by the former KGB can induce heart failure, but leave virtually no trace.
 One is sodium fluoroacetate, a fine white powder derived from pesticide."
 The British police checked Patarkatsishvili's Surrey mansion for radioactive elements but reportedly found nothing suspicious.

 He is buried in the courtyard of his residence Arkadia in Tbilisi, which is located in the former Wedding Palace.